thrawn01/hubble/README.md

 ## How about running a command across multiple environments?
 You can define a section in ```~/.hubblerc``` as a meta section.
-The meta section tells hubble to source all the environment variables in the current section, then source and run a command for each section listed in the meta list.
+The meta section tells hubble to source all the environment variables in the current section, then source and run the command for each section listed in the meta list.

 As an example
 ```